RonanOD/novelize/README.md

 # Novelize
-Python script to transform docx files created by novelize platform
+Python script to transform docx files created by the [novelize website](https://getnovelize.com/).
+I used novelize to write my novel [Chief O'Neill](http://chiefoneill.com/the-book).

 # Details
  * Script to add a front image to a novelize document.
 Front image file must be `images/frontImage.jpg`.